-Internationally recognized for his laboratory research and advocacy for underrepresented groups in science, Aaron F. Mertz, Ph.D., joined the Aspen Institute in 2019 as Director of the Science & Society Program.
+Internationally recognized for his laboratory research and advocacy for underrepresented groups in science, Aaron F. Mertz, Ph.D., joined the Aspen Institute in 2019 as Director of the Science & Society Program, which seeks to democratize science as a guiding force for public good.
+The program convenes experts in solutions-oriented strategy sessions, mobilizes a diverse constituency of science advocates, and implements public outreach efforts and initiatives.

 He has chaired and organized interdisciplinary scientific meetings and symposia, including the Gordon Research Seminar on Epithelial Differentiation & Keratinization in Tuscany, Italy; the New York City Skin Club; and Yale University’s Physics–Engineering–Biology Discussion Group.